 RxDock is a fast and versatile open-source docking program that can be used to dock small molecules against proteins and nucleic acids.
 It is designed for high-throughput virtual screening (HTVS) campaigns and binding mode prediction studies.
-RxDock started in 2019 as a fork of rDock (whose development has stalled since 2014) with the goal of updating the code for running on modern computer systems (including supercomputers), enabling cross-platform usage (primarily targeting GNU/Linux, FreeBSD, macOS, and Windows; other Unix-like operating systems, such as Illumos, are supported on a best-effort basis), improving the command-line and application programming interfaces to enable the development of different extensions that suppport various use cases, and implementing newer and better performing algorithms.
+RxDock started in 2019 as a fork of rDock (whose development has stalled since 2014) with the goal of updating the code for running on modern computer systems (including supercomputers), enabling cross-platform usage (primarily targeting GNU/Linux and FreeBSD, but also supporting macOS and Windows; other Unix-like operating systems, such as Illumos, are supported on a best-effort basis), improving the command-line and application programming interfaces to enable the development of different extensions that suppport various use cases, and implementing newer and better performing algorithms.

 Define cavities using known binders or with user-supplied 3D coordinates.
 Allow -OH and -NH2 receptor side chains to rotate.
 Add explicit solvent molecules and structural waters.
 Supply pharmacophoric restraints as a bias to guide docking.

 Define common ligand structure for performing tethered docking (requires Open Babel Python bindings).
 Sort, filter or split ligand files for facilitating parallelization.
 Find HTVS protocol for optimizing calculation time.
 Pre-calculate grids to decrease subsequent calculation times.

 Summarize results in a tabular format.
 Sort, filter, merge or split results files.
 Calculate RMSD with a reference structure taking into account internal symmetries (requires Open Babel Python bindings).

 Binding mode prediction

 Predict how a ligand will bind to a given molecule.
 The ASTEX non-redundant test set for proteins and DOCK and rDock test sets for RNA have been used for validating and comparing rDock with other programs.